jchatel/quickmail-next-docs/leads/understanding-lead-status.md

 You have 1,000 by default but you can buy more for $10 for every 10,000 credits.

 Alternatively (less recommended), turn off reword with AI and resume all leads that ran into an error.

+5. Message can't be sent.
+You are not connected to this lead.
+Send a connection request first.

+LinkedIn doesn't allow sending to leads you are not connected yet.
+To prevent this error from happening, please set your LinkedIn step to wait before connection request is accepted.

+What to do: These leads can't be resumed until they accept the connection.
+So all you can do is wait.

+Leads can't skip a step so if you have email steps in your campaign, they will not be sent until the lead connection request is accepted.